Mayor and Council

 Certificates can be requested from the Mayor to commemorate anniversaries, birthdays, retirements, other special life events and special honours.

-To request a certificate please contact Legislative Services by Email or phone 519.846.9691 x901.
+To request a certificate please contact legislative services at 519.846.9691 x901

-Generally certificates are issued for birthdays of 80 years or more and anniversaries of 50 years or more, however other special requests will be considered.
+Generally, certificates are issued for birthdays of 80 years or more and anniversaries of 50 years or more, however, other special requests will be considered.
 The Mayor is also happy to issue a certificate for a significant accomplishment by an individual or a group/team.

 Process for Pin Requests

-Township of Centre Wellington pins can be requested by writing a letter outlining the group or organization you represent, the purpose for the pins, the date of the event and how many pins are required.
+Township of Centre Wellington Pins can be requested by writing a letter outlining the group or organization you represent, the purpose for the pins, the date of the event and how many pins are required.

-Community Delegations
+Delegations

 Members of the public who wish to make presentations to Council on their own behalf or on behalf of special interest groups or organizations are called "Community Delegations."
 Centre Wellington Council welcomes and encourages members of the public to comment on matters of interest to them.

 Personal information is collected under the authority of the Municipal Act, 2001, S.O.
 2001, c.
 25 for the purpose of registering a Community Delegation for a presentation to the Council of the Township of Centre Wellington.
 The requester's name and address, as well as any material submitted, become part of the public record, and may be published in a report to Council, included in a Council Agenda and posted on the Township's website.
-Questions relating to the collection, use and disclosure of this personal information may be addressed to the Deputy Clerk at 1 MacDonald Square, Elora ON N0B 1S0.
+Questions relating to the collection, use and disclosure of this personal information may be addressed to the Deputy Municipal Clerk at 1 MacDonald Square, Elora ON N0B 1S0.
 Telephone 519.846.9691 ext.
 242.

 My business career as a Landscape Architect has provided me the opportunity to design communities and build parks, streetscapes, trail networks, open spaces, commercial and residential landscape developments, restaurants, golf courses and music festivals.
 I have also been involved in climate mitigation projects.
 My political and business resume demonstrates leadership, team building and vision.
 I am excited to work with our new council to accomplish common goals, and engage in meaningful dialogue, making informed decisions that support our community.